open-austin/hackathon-ideas/pet_finder.md

 ### What resources will you be providing to support the development team?

-Pet intakes are currently posted on the data.ausintexas.gov data portal, but those postings occur after the fact, and are not useful for providing current lost/recovered pet status.
+Pet intakes are currently posted on the data.austintexas.gov data portal, but those postings occur after the fact, and are not useful for providing current lost/recovered pet status.

 The city animal shelter does push lost pet notices in real time to this website: